aliaras/eve-tournaments/README.md

 > * Debugger PIN: 206-933-487<br>
 > * Running on http://localhost:5015/ (Press CTRL+C to quit)

-And now you can connect to [http://localhost:5015/](http://localhost:5015/) to see it working (if you kept default configs)
+And now you can connect to [http://localhost:5015/](http://localhost:5015/) to see it working (if you kept default configs).
+I recommend caddy as a reverse proxy if you need one, it's very easy.